StackVista/stackstate-docs/setup/cli/cli-stac.md

 ## Authentication

 The StackState CLI uses three StackState APIs: the Base API, the Admin API and the Receiver API.
-These APIs are secured differently and need to have separate authentication details entered in the CLI configuration file.
+These APIs are secured differently and need to have separate authentication details provided in the CLI configuration file.

 ### API key - Receiver API